elemental/elemental-web/source/doc-dev/core/grid.rst

    .. rubric:: Advanced routines

-   .. cpp:function:: Grid( mpi::Comm viewingComm, mpi::Group owningGroup )
+   .. cpp:function:: Grid( mpi::Comm viewingComm, mpi::Group owningGroup, int height, GridOrder order=COLUMN_MAJOR )

       Construct a process grid where only a subset of the participating processes should actively participate in the process grid.
 In particular, `viewingComm` should consist of the set of all processes constructing this ``Grid`` instance, and `owningGroup` should define a subset of the processes in `viewingComm`.
-Elemental then chooses the grid dimensions.
+The height of the process grid is set to the specified value and either a column-major or row-major ordering of the participating processes is used to form the grid.
       Most users should not call this routine, as this type of grid is only supported for a few ``DistMatrix`` types.
-      The size of `owningGroup` must be divisible by `height`.
+      Note that the size of `owningGroup` must be divisible by `height`.

    .. cpp:function:: int GCD() const